Night Photography At Boat Quay

 What do you need for night photography?

-Lens (wide-angle lens of 16mm, 18mm and 24mm would be great for this type of shoot).
+Lens (wide-angle lenses of 16mm, 18mm and 24mm would be great for this type of shoot).

 Tripod is a must.